 Improving your targeted advertising ROI (while considering consumer privacy)

-Before diving into why it’s ideal to employ interest data for prospects and customers in your targeted advertising efforts in search engines and on social networks, let’s take a step back and evaluate the merits of online advertisements in this increasingly data-conscious era.
+Before diving into why it’s ideal to employ interest data for prospects and customers in your targeted advertising efforts in search engines and on social networks, let’s take a step back and evaluate the merits of online advertising in this increasingly data-conscious era.

-It’s a fine line between executing targeted advertising in a lawful, principled manner that helps you meet your many lofty marketing goals that carefully considers consumers’ privacy and delivering targeted ads that cross the line and lead to audience mistrust.
+It’s a fine line between executing targeted advertising in a lawful, principled manner that helps you meet your many lofty engagement goals that carefully considers consumers’ privacy and delivering targeted ads that cross the line and lead to audience mistrust.

 Ideally, you regularly deliver targeted ads on Facebook, Google, and other online avenues based on audience interests (more on this shortly) to contacts in a careful manner they enjoy (or, at least, don’t mind) seeing and that doesn’t “intrude” on their privacy.